 - Bring plenty of water for your dog, too.

 Some parks have drinkable water available, but others may not.
 So it’s a good idea to carry plenty of fresh water with you whenever you leave home with your dog.
 Dogs cool themselves by panting, which causes water evaporation from their tongue, mouth and upper airways.
 That’s why dogs are thirstier than we are when they’re hot.
 If you notice your dog is panting or drinking a lot of water, find a cool, shady area and offer plenty of cool, fresh water.
-If there is a lake nearby, you can also have your dog stand at the shoreline with just his paws in the water to help with cooling.
+If there is a lake nearby, you can also have your dog stand at the shoreline with just their paws in the water to help with cooling.
 Paw pads help dogs release body heat and are among the few places they sweat.

 - Keep pets away from fireworks.

 While fireworks may be a highlight of the night for us, loud noises and flashing lights scare many dogs.
-If loud noises upset your dog, a quiet place at home will be the best and safest place for him.
+If loud noises upset your dog, a quiet place at home will be the best and safest place for them.
 Check out these suggestions from Pet Health Network to help desensitize your dog to loud noises.

 RELATED: Don’t Take Your Pup to the Dog Park Before Reading These Tips